At the World Agroforestry Centre (ICRAF) we seek to better combine the science of discovery with the science of delivery.

 - Processes: efficiency and effectiveness, accountability, subsidiarity and empowerment

 ICRAF's work also addresses many of the issues being tackled by the Sustainable Development Goals (SDGs) that aim to eradicate hunger, reduce poverty, provide affordable and clean energy, protect life on land and combat climate change.

-We receive our funding from many different investors; including governments, private foundations, international organizations and regional development banks.
-Our work is conducted with partners from a range of scientific and development institutions.
+We receive our funding from many different partners including governments, private foundations, international organizations, regional development banks and the private sector.
+And we collaborate with a range of scientific and development institutions.